jbmilgrom/google-product-categories-openai/README.md

 `localhost:3003` provides an index of other features including `/traverse` which facilitates an exploration of the Google Product Category taxonomy

+# The Algorithm

-# The Algorithm: Using OpenAI Model gpt-3.5-turbo and Google Product Categories to Classify Websites in a Structured Way
+## Using OpenAI Model gpt-3.5-turbo and Google Product Categories to Classify Websites in a Structured Way

 [Application](https://google-product-categories.herokuapp.com/url) | [Code](https://github.sc-corp.net/jmilgrom/google-product-types)